BigNoid/script.skinshortcuts/README.txt

 	<settingsmenu id="background">
 		<label>Set background image for ::MENUNAME::</label>
 		<action>Skin.SetImage(Background_::LABELID::)</action>
-		<skinstring>Background_::LABELID::</skinstring>
+		<onchange>Background_::LABELID::</onchange>
 	</settingsmenu>
 </overrides>

-You could then also use ListItem.Property("SkinString") to get the current background image.
+6. Custom background images

+If you are using Skin Shortcuts to set background images for main menu items, you need to tell the script what backgrounds you have defined and provide default backgrounds.

+	<background label="[Label]">[backgroundID]</background>
+	<backgrounddefault labelID="[LabelID]">[backgroundID]</backgroundDefault>

+[Label] - The display name of the background (can be a localised string) [backgroundID] - A string you use to identify the background [labelID] - The labelID you are providing a default for.

-6. A complete example
+7. A complete example

 A complete overrides.xml file may look as follows: